You can think of each Instagram feed as being its own “magazine” that is delivered one page at a time.

 The analytics of a firm’s feed will tell about the number of people looking at the posts, their age, demographics, and locale.
 The level of engagement, which will vary post to post, is shown by the comments and “likes” provided by the followers.
 When studying the analytic numbers for these “engagements” one can be amazed.
-For instance, my Instagram feed, @daviddlivingston, gets 500% more people looking at my photography each month than the whole of my website, which is at www.davidduncanlivingston.com.
+For instance, my Instagram feed @daviddlivingston, gets 500% more people looking at my photography each month than the whole of my website.

 The workshop touched upon many tools, tricks, and takeaways.
 Links to apps and free resources were shared.
 We discussed hashtags, the evolution of Instagram as a platform, the scheduling process, content folders, and how an Instagram feed can be incorporated into a firm’s digital footprint.
 For me, a firm builds on a base of a website which is then supported by other shareable media platforms such as Houzz, Pinterest, Facebook, and Linkedin.

-On my feed shows a new photo shot every day for leading San Francisco and Bay Area design firms gets posted.
-On my commissioned photo shoots, creating publish perfect photos, I wear multiple hats: art director, photographer, and stylist.
+My feed shows a new photo every day, shot for leading San Francisco and Bay Area design firms.
+On my commissioned photo shoots, creating publish-perfect photos, I wear multiple hats: art director, photographer, and stylist.
 I have been the exclusive photographer of seven coffee table books of home design.
 I photographed interiors in forty states.
 In my workshops and speaking engagements, I address current marketing and photography issues for interior and architectural design firms and product manufacturers.